nginxinc/nginx-amplify-doc/amplify-guide.md

  * Overview information
    * Path to NGINX config files(s)
    * Whether the parser failed or not, and the results of `nginx -t`
-   * First seen and last modified info
+   * First-seen and last-modified info
    * 3rd party modules found
    * Breakdown of IPv4/IPv6 usage
    * Breakdown of key configuration elements (servers, locations, upstreams)